victoriasingz224/victoriasingz224/README.md

 ## Hi there 👋

 My name is Victoria Singh and I am studying Computer Engineering and Computer Science at USC.
-I am committed to design, sustainability, humaintarianism as well as service and I aim to advance these initiatives through appyling the concepts I learn in school to siginificant projects.
+I am committed to design, sustainability, humanitarianism as well as service and I aim to advance these initiatives through appyling the concepts I learn in school to siginificant projects.

 List of completed projects:

+- Speedometer project using Arduino
+- Current Senosr project using the ina219 sensor

 List of projects currently working on:

 <!--